-The first thing you should know when shifting physical to virtual events is that fully digital events are developed in a virtual online platform, whereas hybrids include elements from both physical events and virtual ones.
+The first thing you should know when shifting physical to virtual events is that fully digital events are developed in a virtual online platform, whereas hybrid programs include elements from both physical events and virtual ones.

 As the name suggests, hybrids are a combination of the two worlds (the digital and the physical world), offering physical and online experiences simultaneously.

 Therefore, as part of a hybrid meeting, attendees can choose to either take part in the activities in-person or online.

 This is possible by broadcasting an in-person event online via live transmission or by configuring a virtual space that mirrors the physical event.

 Pros and Cons You Should Know of Virtual vs Hybrid Events

 Hybrids events have the advantage of providing guests with the best of both worlds.
 The interactivity imparted by the face-to-face version side of the event is complemented by the convenience provided by the digital component.